 The views and opinions expressed in this editorial are mine alone, and are in no way representative of those of Theme Park Tourist or its entire staff.
-As a frequent contributor here, I know you've been part of the Lost Legends series and the Designing Disaster series that I'm writing.
+As a frequent contributor here, I hope you've taken a look at the Legend Library I'm contributing to.
 In each entry, we look back at the in-depth stories behind famous (and infamous) attractions.
 We dissect them to discover what makes an attraction a classic, what role Imagineers play in shaping the parks, and what tough decisions go into keeping a ride relevant.
 I hope you've come to respect my stories, efforts, and opinions through those features, and I hope today we can use the expertise we've gained together.
 Do me a favor: give me the benefit now of listening to what I have to say.

 I think I'm done with Disneyland.